 Many of the materials Vermonters have historically thrown away are resources that can recycled or composted instead.
 These materials take up valuable space in Vermont's only landfill that is needed for materials that have no other disposal option.
 These are some of the reasons why the Vermont Legislature unanimously passed the Universal Recycling Law (Act 148) in 2012, which bans the three categories of materials from the trash in Vermont:

 - Recyclable paper, plastic, metal, and glass

-- leaf and yard debris and clean wood BY JULY 2016
+- Leaf and yard debris and clean wood

 Visit the Vermont Agency of Natural Resource's website for information about Act 148, including a summary of the law, fact sheets, and many additional resources.

 View a list of downloadable Universal Recycling Symbols, posters and resources.